 where $0 \leq q_{\lambda}, q_{\mu}, q_{\nu} \leq 1$ and $\sum_{\lambda} q_{\lambda} + \sum_{\mu} q_{\mu} + \sum_{\nu} q_{\nu}=1$.
 The distribution is a convex combination of all possibilities of two players being grouped together.

-Consider now whether it is possible to operationally manifest a distribution $p(a,b,c | x,y,z)$ where any of the two players jointly act together but it cannot be decomposed in the form of Equation~\ref{eq:svet}.
-Figure~\ref{fig:loccgtri} shows a situation where players $1$ and $2$ are grouped together via communication and players $2$ and $3$ share an EPR state.
+Consider now whether it is possible to operationally manifest a distribution $p(abc | xyz)$ where any of the two players jointly act together but it cannot be decomposed in the form of Equation~\ref{eq:svetl}.
+Figure~\ref{fig:loccgtri} shows two situations where players $1$ and $2$ are grouped together via communication and players $2$ and $3$ share either an entangled state or a nonlocal box.
 Note that even though we have multiple groupings, we still satisfy the requirement that only $2$ out of the $3$ players are grouped together using different resources.
-However, the players can now produce a distribution that cannot be decomposed in the form of Equation (\ref{eq:svet}).
-For example, if only player $1$ communicates input $x$ to player $2$, then the resulting distribution takes the form
+However, the players can now produce a distribution $p(abc | xyz )$ of the form in Equation~\ref{eq:loccgtri}.
+Note that the expression cannot be decomposed in the form of Equation \ref{eq:svetl} even though it is a distribution that is not genuinely tripartite. {

+} As an example, consider the three player $AND$ game with winning criterion $ a \oplus b \oplus c =x \wedge y \wedge z $.
+If~we fix the grouping as shown in Figure~\ref{fig:trisub} and only player $1$ communicates input $x$ to player $2$, then the distribution structure simplifies to

 where $\sum_{\lambda} q_{\lambda}=1$.
-Even though Equation~\ref{eq:nonsvet} does not take the form of Equation~\ref{eq:svet}; it cannot be classified as genuinely tripartite.
-In this paper we identify such distributions under the Local Operations and Classical Communication with Grouping (LOCCG) model and determine the corresponding bounds on multipartite nonlocality for computing various classes of $THRESHOLD$ functions.
+Note that Equation~\ref{eq:nonsvet} does not satisfy the form of Equation~\ref{eq:svetl}, although it cannot be classified as genuinely tripartite. \emph{We can conclude this by observing that player $1$ is local in the distribution}.
+The players in Figure~\ref{fig:sub2} can win the game with certainty if player $1$ outputs $0$ and players $2$ and $3$ provide the output of the perfect nonlocal box with inputs $x \wedge y$ and $z$, respectively.
+For the quantum strategy in Figure~\ref{fig:sub1}, players $2$ and $3$ can apply the observables $B_{x \wedge y}$ and $C_z$ on a shared Bell state $\ket{\psi}_{23}$ while player $1$ always outputs $0$.
+The optimal observables are given by